Brody is a city located in the northeastern part of Lviv region of Ukraine. It is an important railway and highway junction of the region.

-Stone church was rebuilt in 1749, and, in the 19th century, the tower clock appeared in the bell-tower.
+The stone church was rebuilt in 1749, and, in the 19th century, the tower clock appeared in the bell-tower.
 During the world wars, the church was not damaged, and, in Soviet times, it was the only open church in Brody.
 I. Franko Street, 14.

 The Great Synagogue.
 Choral synagogue was built in 1742.
 During the World War II, the synagogue was heavily damaged and was not restored after.
 Today, the building is in a dilapidated condition.
 Goncharskaya Street, 12.

-Among the other attractions are:
+Among the other attractions of Brody are:

 - architectural ensembles in Zolotaya and Maidan Svoboda Streets;

 - former court building, 1910 (nowadays, pedagogical college named after M.Shashkevich);

 - villas and palaces of the early 20th century.

 At the end of March 1915, the Russian Emperor Nicholas II inspected Galitsynsky general-governorship.
 On March 27, 1915, he visited Brody and Lviv.

 Wide-spread Jewish last name Brodsky derives from the town of Brody.
 Well-known writer Isaac Babel’s ancestors came from this city.

 Hotel “Europe”.
 It a small comfy two-storeyed hotel located in the center of the city.
 Main services: restaurant (Ukrainian and European cuisine), cafe-bar, parking.
 Yuridika Street, 9.
 Contact phones: +380 3266 2 60 35, +380 3266 2 70 35.